 You can eat these pancakes plain or add your favourite toppings.
 Some of my favourite pancake toppings include:

-- Maple syrup or honey.
+- Butter and maple syrup or honey.

 - Almond butter, peanut butter, pumpkin seed butter, coconut cashew butter, granola butter, macadamia nut butter or another nut butter.